guillaume-jones/INF8245E/Kaggle/README.md

 - Overfitting evidence : training accuracy gets ahead of valid accuracy
 - Underfitting evidence : training accuracy is always equal to valid accuracy, and remains low
 - Use BayesianTuner if you have Float values, and RandomChoiceTuner for Choice values
-- Can get a huge boost (5-10%) from fine-tuning a model that used augmented data, with 5-10 epochs of regular data

 Architecture
 - Dropout layers are typically used with rate=0.5 after Dense layers and rate=0.1 after convolutional layers